Yotsuyubi/dymension_expander/README.md

 # Dymension Expander
-Dynamical dimension expander vst.
+The dynamical dimension expander vst.
 Note: Currently, only supported on osx.

 ## What's this?
-This is a gain controlled dimension expander.
-If you want to make the attack wider, this may be useful.
+This is the gain controlled dimension expander.
+If you want to make the stereo image on the attack wider, this may be useful.

 ## Build